konfiger/konfiger-dotnet/README.md

 In KeyValueDB the key value pair is stored in `List<KeyValueObject>` type, all search, updating and removal is done on the `keyValueObjects` in the class.
 The string sent as first parameter if parsed into valid key value using the separator and delimiter fields.
-The `toString` method also parse the `keyValueObjects` content into a valid string with regards to the separator and delimeter.
+The `ToString` method also parse the `keyValueObjects` content into a valid string with regards to the separator and delimeter.

 ## Contributing